ewotoolejc/MasterMind-Proj-1/readme.md

 ## Icebox Items

 </div>
+- The below items were completed a few weeks post presentation of this Project.
+(5/7/23)

-- Locking the already selected row(s)
+- ~~Locking the already selected row(s) ~~
-- More flexible by screen size (Didn't start with an MFD approach or build with flexible params everywhere)
+- ~~ More flexible by screen size (Didn't start with an MFD approach or build with flexible params everywhere) ~~
-- Other CSS elements don't do exactly what I had intended
+- ~~ Other CSS elements don't do exactly what I had intended ~~